tyler7kehoe/Argus/README.md

 Commands this bot supports:

 - Custom giveaways
-- moderation tools for Discord mods (blacklist terms, auto webhook deletion)
+- Moderation tools for Discord mods (blacklist terms, auto webhook deletion)
 - Track opensea transactions for different collections in text channels
 - Run custom polls
 - Set up messages where roles can be selected by reacting to different emojis on the message